 Revenues are generated mainly by testing fees in the early years and are dependent upon potential candidates, and company support.
 Certification renewal fees and other ancillary income from certification-related products and services are not included, but these revenues would most likely occur after Year 3 of program operation.

 Revenue estimates are based on volume estimates calculated from HL7 certification activity for current certification exams and an estimated certification fee of $250 which averages member ($199) and non-member fees ($350) and weights the number in favor of more member participation.

+Model Discussed:

+Initial Step

+Prerequisites + test (FHIR, V2, or CDA) + administrivia gets CHL7 behind your name for 3 years.

+$360 for members, TBD for non-members (should we offer to non-members?
+Most other organizations require membership)

+Maintenance Step every 3 years

+Choice of

+re-doing the then most current test + pre-requisites + administrivia = $360

+education credits (classes, volunteering, etc.) + pre-requisites + administrivia = $200 + whatever each education credit cost

+To be discussed in other sections:

+What are valid education credits?
+How much do you need?

+How much does V2 and CDA need to be bolstered to be equivalent of FHIR?

+How do we support someone who wants to cover FHIR and V2 and CDA and be recognized to be a specialist in that?

 Expenses: